• Skip to primary navigation

 Instructions

-• Add butter and golden syrup to a heatproof jug.
-Microwave for 1-2 minutes to melt
+• Wet ingredients: add butter and golden syrup to a heatproof jug.
+Microwave for 1-2 minutes to melt then remove from the microwave and stir to combine.
+Add baking soda and boiling water to wet ingredients and stir to consistently mix in.

 Video